 - After an external or internal stop, you have to use a block scan to be able to re-approach the contour.
 Before the block scan, you need to cancel M120- otherwise the control will issue an error message.

 - If you want to approach the contour on a tangential path, you must use the function APPR LCT.
 The NC block with APPR LCT must contain only the coordinates of the working plane.

 - If you want to depart the contour on a tangential path, you must use the function DEP LCT.
 The NC block with DEP LCT must contain only the coordinates of the working plane.

-- Before using the following functions, you have to cancel M120 and the radius compensation:
+- If radius compensation is active and you execute the following functions, the control aborts program run and displays an error message:

+- PLANE functions (option 8)

+- M128 (option 9)

+- FUNCTION TCPM (option 9)

+- CALL PGM

+- Cycle 12 PGM CALL

 - Cycle 32 TOLERANCE

 - Cycle 19 WORKING PLANE

-- PLANE function

-- M114

-- M128

-- TCPM FUNCTION